Our reader photo of the day features a striking cluster of waratah anemones.

-You might think I'm just being cute in calling this grouping of waratah anemones (Actinia tenebrosa) a family.
-And trust me, it wouldn't be the first time that I've anthropomorphised some poor creature!
+You might think I'm just being cute in calling this photo by John Turnbull of waratah anemones (Actinia tenebrosa) a "family."
+And trust me, it wouldn't be the first time that I've anthropomorphized some poor creature.
 But as it so happens, these cool cnidarians have a certain type of family bond.
 The species broods its young inside the parent's body; when the babe is developed enough, it is spit out of the mouth and attaches itself nearby, creating a clonal cluster of relatives.
-Family values, anemone-style!
+Family values, anemone-style.

 Would you like to see your nature photo featured as the TreeHugger photo of the day?
 Join TreeHugger’s Reader Photo Pool on Flickr and add your pictures to the group.